The Best and Worst Times to Visit Italy

 Italy is a beautiful destination year-round, but if you want to avoid tour buses filled with visitors, long museum lines, and very hot weather, you probably don't want to plan a summer getaway to Rome, Venice, or Florence.

 Avoid Venice during Carnival if you abhor crowds.
-Hotels are at a premium, and the city's bridges, boats, and attractions lose their charm, blocked by hoards of mask-wearing revelers.
+Hotels are at a premium, and the city's bridges, boats, and attractions lose their charm, blocked by hordes of mask-wearing revelers.
 For a real taste of Venice, the northern lagoon in either March or November is sublime.

 Tuscany is also on most travelers' radars, especially in the summer and autumn.
 That means that places like Florence, Siena, and medieval hilltop towns like San Gimignano can be packed with other tourists.

 And before you plan your trip, take note of any major local holidays.
 For example, Christmas can be a lovely time to visit, thanks to charming holiday markets and festive decor, but some shops and attractions will be closed or have restricted hours around the holiday.